New Jersey Brachial Plexus Injury Attorneys

 The brachial plexus is a network of nerves that extends from the spinal cord, to the neck, and into the armpit.
 This nerve bundle is essential for the proper functioning of the shoulder, arm, hand, wrist, and fingers.
 Unfortunately, brachial plexus injuries present a significant threat to the health of babies during child birth, as they often occur when issues such as shoulder dystocia impede the successful delivery of the baby through the birth canal.
 When dealing with such serious complications, the improper use of maneuvers to correct shoulder dystocia or the application of excessive force may lead to bending, stretching, excessive pressure, or severing of the brachial plexus nerves.
 Such damage can result in permanent consequences for the child, including conditions such as Erb’s Palsy, as well as significant neurological and functional disabilities and even paralysis.

 When medical malpractice causes such undue suffering to innocent children, the attorneys at Fronzuto Law Group work tirelessly to achieve the compensation they deserve.
 Birth injuries of such magnitude can create a host of devastating effects for children and their families, requiring extensive financial resources to pay for medical care, rehabilitative treatment, and necessary future accommodations.
 Further, patients and their families can and should be provided with some sense of justice for their pain and suffering.
 Our skilled birth injury lawyers have achieved millions of dollars on behalf of families in these situations; click here to view just some of our recent verdicts and settlements.
-If your child has suffered a birth injury as a result of medical negligence, contact our offices at 973-435-4551 today for answers to your pressing questions.

 Over-stretching: can occur when the head or neck is pulled from the shoulder